MOPS: Multi-Objective Photoreal Simulation Dataset

 LLM-Powered Annotation

-Zero-shot asset augmentation using large language models for automatic part-level labeling, scale normalization, and semantic understanding.
+Zero-shot asset augmentation using large language models for automatic part-level labeling, scale normalization, and semantic understanding — 97.3% accurate against human verification.

 🏷️